cropsinsilico/yggdrasil/docs/source/hackathon2019/existing.rst

 .. image:: interface_images/network_original_log.png

+The output log will include log messages from |yggdrasil| about the model execution intermingled with output from the models themselves.
+Because the model run in parallel and communication output at different rates, the model output may or may not be sequential.

-Next we will integrate a new growth model and add it to this integration network as a replacement for the existing growth model.
+In the next we will integrate a new growth model and add it to this integration network as a replacement for the existing growth model.